 This analysis illustrates the historical trends in gun ownership and mass shootings in the United States.
-The data suggests that the ultra-conservative movements led by Presidents Ronald Reagan and Donald Trump caused an increase in gun ownership, and with that, a rise in American school shootings.
-States with increased gun ownership are at higher risk of firearm homicides than states with lower rates of gun ownership.
+The data suggests that the ultra-conservative movements led by Presidents Ronald Reagan and Donald Trump led to an increase in gun ownership, and with that, a rise in American school shootings.
+States with increased gun ownership are at higher risk of firearm homicides than states with lower rates of gun ownership.57 ordinary citizens.59 However, Reagan's emergence in American politics, and the fact that he was the first president endorsed by the NRA, fundamentally changed the perception of gun ownership in the minds of the American public, and further gave birth to the ultraconservative view of the Second Amendment today.60 Reagan's Conservative emphasis of America in decline contributed to the increase in gun ownership during the 1980s, as a necessary tool to regain American strength and identity.

-Figure 1 shows that from 1980 to 1990, there was a 2% increase of households in the United States owning one or more firearms.
-With the presidency of Ronald Reagan in 1980, household gun ownership spiked to 45%, as compared to 43% in 1972.
+Figure 1 shows that from 1980 to 1990, there was a 2% increase of households in the United States owning one or more firearms.58 With the presidency of Ronald Reagan in 1980, household gun ownership spiked to 45%, as compared to 43% in 1972.
 Shortly after Reagan's presidency in 1990, gun ownership reached its highest point during the 20th century, 47%.

 Before the ultra-conservative movement of the 1970s and 1980s, and specifically before Reagan took office in 1980, it was common knowledge among the American public that the Second Amendment did not give individuals the right to bear arms.
-Rather, the overwhelming consensus was that the Second Amendment gave state militias the right to bear arms, not ordinary citizens.
-However, Reagan's emergence in American politics, and the fact that he was the first president endorsed by the NRA, fundamentally changed the perception of gun ownership in the minds of the American public, and further gave birth to the ultraconservative view of the Second Amendment today.
-Reagan's Conservative emphasis of America in decline contributed to the increase in gun ownership during the 1980s, as a necessary tool to regain American strength and identity.
+Rather, the overwhelming consensus was that the Second Amendment gave state militias the right to bear arms, not